Roua980425/Cart-pole/Report.md

 # Model Architecture

 # Hyperparameters
-Our agent was trained using the follwing hyperparameters:// Buffer size: the size of the experience replay buffer is 10 000//
+Our agent was trained using the follwing hyperparameters:
+Buffer size: the size of the experience replay buffer is 10 000
 Gamma: the discount factor 0.97
 Batch size: 50
 TAU Learning rate coefficient(DDQN): 0.01